 Outcome.
 As stated in the methodology, the library contains mostly cloned mammalian prion strains.
 It is expected from “cloned” terminology a structural homogeneity in term of PrPSc structuration.
 The existence of quasi-periodical or at least non-asymptotical evolution of size distribution will strongly suggest complex competition and exchange between structurally distinct assemblies and will argue in favor of prion strain defined by a convolution of structurally different subsets of PrPSc assemblies.
 Thus, the main outcome of this task is the identification of prion strains for which it exists a non-asymptotical size variation.
 This last being a direct proof of an in vivo structural diversification and exchange process during prion replication.

+Synergetic outcome: Sinal traitement, Mathematical modeling based on size distribution kinetic,

 Subtask 1.1.2: Effect of host determinants and cell-microenvironments on the dynamic of prion assemblies